 DTC Nutrition Team

-Lyndsay Gregerson's passion to advocate wellness in those living with diabetes comes from her personal experience of having type 1 diabetes diagnosed at the age of three.
+Lyndsay Gregerson's passion to advocate wellness in those living with diabetes comes from her personal experience of having Type 1 diabetes diagnosed at the age of three.
 It’s this first-hand experience and awareness of the importance of diet and exercise on her own health that served as a catalyst for her career in dietetics while focusing on diabetes.

-Ironman distance triathlons, 3 marathons, and several half-marathons and sprint/Olympic triathlons.
-Also known as 'Lil Herc', she has skated with the Brewcity Bruisers (Milwaukee Roller Derby) for 2 years.
-When she is not training, she enjoys traveling, concerts, any outdoor activity, and cooking.
+Ironman distance triathlons, 3 marathons and several half-marathons and sprint/Olympic triathlons.
+Also known as 'Lil Herc', she was a skater with the Brewcity Bruisers (Milwaukee Roller Derby).
+When she is not training, she enjoys traveling, concerts, any outdoor activity and cooking.

-Angie Dye MS, RDN, LDN
+Megan Robinson, MS, RDN, CDCES, CSSD, LDN

-Megan Robinson has been a registered dietitian/nutritionist (RDN) since 1994 and has worked at The Children Hospital of Philadelphia for the past 16 years.
-She is a Board Certified Specialist Sports Dietitian and Certified Diabetes Educator, specializing in sports nutrition, cardiovascular health, and diabetes education.
-Megan is a prolific writer for Philly.com; has been published in numerous nutrition journals; and, has presented at local and national conferences on sports nutrition and diabetes.
-She received her Bachelors of Science in Dietetics at the University of Vermont and Masters of Science in Exercise Physiology at West Chester University.
+Megan Robinson has been a registered dietitian/nutritionist (RDN) since 1994 and currently works at The Children’s Hospital of Philadelphia at the Diabetes Center for Children.
+She also owns a private sports nutrition and coaching practice at MeganSportsRD, LLC.
+Megan is a board-certified specialist sports dietitian, certified diabetes care and education specialist and a certified RRCA coach.
+Megan has been a prolific writer for Philly.com, has published in numerous nutrition journals and has presented at local and national conferences on sports nutrition and diabetes.
+She received her Bachelor of Science in dietetics from the University of Vermont and a Master of Science in exercise physiology from West Chester University.

 Melissa Gaynor, RDN, CDE

-Melissa is a Registered Dietitian Nutritionist (RDN) and Certified Diabetes Educator (CDE) who has been living with type 1 diabetes since the age of 11.
+Melissa is a registered dietitian nutritionist (RDN) and certified diabetes educator (CDE) who has been living with Type 1 diabetes since the age of 11.
 She is the Program Coordinator for NYU Langone Health’s Pediatric Diabetes Center in Brooklyn, New York.
-She is responsible for creating and developing the center’s educational programs and providing patient care.
-Melissa has a passion for helping others manage and thrive with type 1.
+She is responsible for creating and developing the Center’s educational programs and providing patient care.
+Melissa has a passion for helping others manage and thrive with T1D.
 Before her career in healthcare, Melissa worked in media and played guitar in an indie rock band.

-When she’s not hanging with her daughter, you can find this indie rocker-turned-athlete-mom riding her peloton, listening to live music, attending comedy shows, or drinking wine and eating pizza on the couch with her husband.
+When she’s not hanging with her daughter, you can find this indie rocker-turned-athlete-mom riding her Peloton, listening to live music, attending comedy shows or drinking wine and eating pizza on the couch with her husband.
 Melissa believes the key to a healthy lifestyle is balance!